bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-02-05-newsletter.md

       created (especially if [taproot][topic taproot] is adopted, as mutual LN close transactions can look like single-sig spends).

-    * A suggestion to communicate proposed transaction details using [BIP174][] Partially-Signed Bitcoin Transactions ([PSBTs][topic psbt]).
+    * {:#psbt-interaction} A suggestion to communicate proposed transaction details using [BIP174][] Partially-Signed Bitcoin Transactions ([PSBTs][topic psbt]).
 Though Neigut replied that she thinks PSBT is "a bit overweight for transaction collaboration between two peers."